ALASKA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 Interested and eligible persons may request records of bankruptcy proceedings, Alaska Liens, judgments, contracts, and related documents pursuant to the provisions of the Alaska public records information law.

-Can You Look Up Court Cases in Alaska
+Can You Look Up Court Cases in Alaska?

-The Alaska State Court System provides online access to court case information through the CourtView web portal.
+The Alaska State Court System provides online access to Alaska court case information through the CourtView web portal.
 The online portal guarantees access to information about court cases from the Alaska State Trial Courts.
 There are three search options available for obtaining case information via CourtView.
 Users may either search by case number, by name, or by Ticket/Citation Number.

 To look up court case information by case number, follow these simple steps.